 The Shang calendar was at first lunar-based, but a solar-based one was developed by a man named Wan-Nien, who established a 365-day year through his observations and pinpointed the two solstices.

-The Shang Dynasty signified the start of the in China and was an advanced civilization for its time with sophisticated bronze works, ceramics and trinkets made from jade.
-Unlike their Bronze Age counterparts, Shang Dynasty artisans used piece-mold casting as opposed to the lost-wax method.
+Shang Dynasty artisans created sophisticated bronze works, ceramics and trinkets made from jade.
+Unlike their Bronze Age counterparts, artisans during the Shang Dynasty used piece-mold casting as opposed to the lost-wax method.
 This meant that they first made a model of the object they wanted to create before covering it in a clay mold.
 The clay mold would then be cut into sections, removed, and re-fired to create a new, unified one.

 By 1200 B.C., Shang armies were equipped with horse-drawn chariots.
 Before that, there is evidence of bronze-tipped spears, halberds (pointed axes) and bows.

 The language of the Shang Dynasty is an early form of modern Chinese.
 Chinese characters first appeared during the Shang Dynasty inscribed on cattle bone and tortoise shells.
 There is evidence of two numerological systems, one based on numbers from one to 10 and the other from one to 12.

 During the Shang Dynasty, there were several large settlements, including Zhengzhou and Anyang, though these are not believed to be as densely urban as Mesopotamian settlements during the same time.

 Anyang became the capitol around 1300 B.C. under King Pan Geng and at the time was called Yin.
 Zhengzhou is renowned for its walls, which ran for four miles and were 32 feet high and 65 feet thick.